a-n-t-h-o-n-y/TermOx/README.md

     return pa;
 }

-int main() { return ox::System{ox::Mouse_mode::Drag}.run(*pinbox_app()); }
+int main() { return System{Mouse_mode::Drag}.run(*pinbox_app()); }
 ```

-Although this code is somewhat less verbose than the typed style, it does have
+Although this style is a bit less verbose than the typed style, it is limited in
-the limitation that it cannot add named data.
-If you need to hold an `int
+that it cannot add named data.
+If you need to hold an `int count;` variable that
-count;` variable that multiple Widgets access, you need a new Widget type that
+multiple Widgets access, you need a new Widget type that owns that variable.
-holds that variable.

 <p align="center">
   <img src="docs/images/pinbox.png">